shahin/data_task/README.md

 # DataTask

-DataTask provides dependency-based programming for data workflows on top of the Rake build tool.
+DataTask enables dependency-based programming for data workflows on top of the Rake build tool.
 This gem provides the DataTask, analogous to Rake's built-in FileTask but extended to work with pluggable backends beyond the local filesystem.

 Adapters are included for: